Skitube: History

 In the 1980s, development of the Thredbo and Perisher Valley skifields was increasing, but the mountain road providing access to them was limited.
-In 1980 the National Parks & Wildlife Service proposed the establishment of a day visitors resort at Blue Cow Mountain, which would increase the traffic demands.
-A number of transport modes were examined, including a funicular railway, chairlift, and an aerial gondola, but all were of limited capacity, affected by weather, and would scar the mountainsides.
+In 1980 the NSW National Parks & Wildlife Service proposed the establishment of a day visitors resort at Blue Cow Mountain, which would increase the traffic demands.
+A number of transport modes were examined, including a funicular railway, chairlift and an aerial gondola, but all were of limited capacity, affected by weather, and would scar the mountainsides.

 A rack and pinion railway was found to be the best option, running mostly underground.
 The Perisher Skitube Joint Venture was established, with Transfield and Kumagai Gumi each holding a 49% share.
 The main proponent of the scheme, Canberra engineer Ken Bilston, held the remaining 2% share and was technical manager for the project.
 Feasibility studies commenced in 1982 for a double track railway on the assumption that the road would close in winter, but this was altered to a single track line with passing loops when the closure was ruled out.

 Construction commenced in October 1984, with tunnelling beginning in June 1985.
-The 3.3 km Bilston Tunnel was constructed using a 5.5 m tunnel boring machine, while the 2.6 km Blue Cow tunnel was constructed using the traditional "drill and blast" method.
-A consortium of Swiss and Australian companies (SLM, BBC, and Comeng) provided the rolling stock, overhead wiring, sub-stations, communications and signalling.
-The 5.9 km line opened from Bullocks Flat to Perisher on 26 July 1987 with the entire line opened through to Blue Cow on 31 March 1988.
+The 3.3 km Bilston Tunnel was constructed using a 5.5 m tunnel boring machine, while the 2.6 km Blue Cow tunnel was constructed using the traditional drill and blast method.
+A consortium of Swiss Locomotive & Machine Works, Brown, Boveri & Cie and Comeng supplied the rolling stock, overhead wiring, sub-stations, communications and signalling.

+The 5.9 km line opened from Bullocks Flat to Perisher on 26 July 1987.
+Because the tunnel to Blue Cow was completed, but the track had yet to be laid, services on the Perisher to Blue Cow section were operated by eight ex Highway Tours Leyland Tiger Cub buses for the 1987 ski season.
+The entire line opened through to Blue Cow opened on 29 August 1988.

 In October 2016, Stadler Rail commenced an upgrade of the line.
 It was to be completed by April 2017.